 Zombies were slow, for the most part, but some of the fresher ones could be surprisingly quick.
 The quickest of the dead surged past Mr. Hyde, and practically sprinted towards them.

-“If she’s still alive, she’s probably in Chateau d’If,” Miss Monday said urgently.
+“If she’s still alive, she’s probably in Chateau d’If,” Miss Monday said.
 “Jonathan, we’ve got to run.”

 As if to hammer home her point, one of the zombies dove at them.
 Miss Monday drove her knife into its head and stepped aside as its body hit the floor.